Skip to main content

 I did feel left out when I was younger.
 This was not intentional on my parents’ part, but it is how I felt.
 It was all about Ben.
 Ben needed the support and I understand that.
 My parents used to say I was “self-sufficient”.
 It was not easy for them, it was not easy for Ben and it was not easy for me.
 As I grew up, I felt ignored.

 There is a lot of information out there about how supporting a child with autism affects parents, and there is a lot about the child who is autistic.
 But what about me?
 The most important part of my life, the part of my life where my core personality was built, became all about how to help Ben, or how things were for Ben.
-I know how much my parents love me, I know how much my brother loves me, but it was still hard thinking that I was second.
+I know how much my parents love me, I know how much my brother loves me, but it was still hard thinking that I came second.

 I felt jealous and became attention seeking